 - Plan side events like Rehearsal Dinner, welcome party, or similar events with your wedding coordinator.

 - Pick the songs for your wedding day.
-Walking down the isle, just married, first dances, bouquet toss, garter removal, and a few other events require a special song.
+Walking down the aisle, just married, first dances, bouquet toss, garter removal, and a few other events require a special song.
 If you don’t feel like choosing some of them, your DJ or MC can help you out.

 - Confirm details with your vendors.
 If you didn’t have some information in the past, now it’s a good time to get in touch with them again.